SystemsApproach/tcpcc/intro.rst

 traffic again, leading back to more congestion.
 You can imagine that this sort of oscillation between congested and uncongested states could go on forever, and would be quite detrimental if the network is swinging from underutilized to collapsing.
-We really want it to settle on some optimum where the network is busy but not so much so that congestion collapse occurs.
+We really want it to fine an equilibrium where the network is busy but not so much so that congestion collapse occurs.
 Finding these stable control loops has been one of the key challenges for congestion control system designers over the decades.
 The quest for stability features heavily in the early work of Jacobson and Karels and stability remains a requirement that subsequent approaches have to meet.

 Once the initial congestion control algorithms of TCP were implemented and deployed, researchers began to build mathematical models of TCP's